Targeted Learning for Variable Importance: Theoretical results

 \begin{assumption}[Differentiability and Optimality] Given a variable importance metric \(\Psi\), we assume that it is pathwise differentiable for the class of nonparametric distributions \(\mathcal{M}\).
 In addition, the von Mises expansion satisfies:

 where \(\hat{P} \in \mathcal{M}\), \(f^* \equiv \hat{y}\), and \(\hat{y}\) is defined as in equation \ref{equation: definition vi}. \end{assumption}

-This assumption restricts the differentiability of the variable importance and imposes assumption of the asymptotic performance of the second-order remainder term, originating from \cite{van2011cross}.
-Together with Assumption \ref{assumption: convergence}, the above two results guarantee the asymptotic efficiency of TL estimator.
+This assumption restricts the differentiability of the variable importance measure and imposes an assumption on the asymptotic performance of the second-order remainder term, originating from \cite{van2011cross}.
+Together with Assumption \ref{assumption: convergence}, the above two results guarantee the asymptotic efficiency of the TL estimator.